permaweb/ao/sdk/README.md

 #### `connect`

-If you would like the sdk to use ao components other than the defaults, you can specify those components by providing their urls to `connect`.
+If you would like the connect to use ao components other than the defaults, you can specify those components by providing their urls to `connect`.
 You can currently specify